Foundations Family Day Care is led by Kathi Hewitson, who has the multiple roles including Coordinator and Educational Leader.

 Wanting to be more directly involved in a wonderful form of child care and education, Kathi commenced concurrently working with three Family Day Care services, all part time, as the Educational Leader, and for one as the Coordinator.
 It was whilst doing this that Kathi, with the support and encouragement of her family and friends, decided to start a new Family Day Care service.

 Kathi has both the Diploma and Certificate III in Children’s Services and a Certificate in Home Based Care, as well as Certificate IV in both Training and Assessment and Employment Services.
-Additionally, Kathi has current training in First Aid, CPR, Anaphylaxis and Asthma, and is studying the Advanced Diploma in Children’s Services.
+Additionally, Kathi has current training in First Aid, CPR, Anaphylaxis and Asthma.

 Kathi can be contacted at email@example.com.